Constrained Policy Optimization via Sampling-Based Weight-Space Projection: Sampling-Based Weight-Space Projection

 \section{Sampling-Based Weight-Space Projection}

-Directly solving \eqref{eq:safety_projection_problem_linear} in the full parameter space is generally impractical for large models, both because the dimension $d$ is very large and because the Jacobian $J_g(\theta_t)$ is typically unavailable in closed form.
-Instead, we propose a novel reformulation of ~\eqref{eq:safety_projection_problem_linear} using only the zeroth-order value of $g$ from a finite number of candidate updates.
+Directly solving~\eqref{eq:safety_projection_problem_linear} in the full parameter space is generally impractical for large neural policies because the dimension $d$ is large, and the Jacobian $J_g(\theta_t)$ is typically unavailable in closed form.
+We therefore construct a conservative sampling-based approximation using only pointwise evaluations of $g$ at a finite set of candidate updates.

-\subsection{Sampling-based Projection}
+\subsection{Sampling-Based Projection}